Black Squirrel Radio: History

 While both WKSU-FM and WKSR were located at the university's Music and Speech Building, the relationship between the two entities became strained as the 1980s began.
 WKSU-FM's controversial cancellation of the late-night progressive rock/freeform program Fresh Air on December 30, 1981, removed the last student-produced show from the station entirely.
 At the same time, WKSU-FM ended a practice of hiring talent from WKSR deemed worthy; as WKSU-FM had already been transitioning from block programming to public radio, the need for the station to rely on volunteers and students lessened, with professionals taking their place.
 Due to issues that affected the closed-circuit on-campus transmissions, WKSR frequently suffered signal outages throughout the 1980s and early 1990s and was often referred to as "roommate radio".

 WKSR was reorganized in 1992 and recognized as a student organization at the university; later in the year, WKSU-FM moved from the Music and Speech Building to a custom-built facility, with WKSR remaining.
 By 1999, WKSR abandoned carrier current AM entirely and began streaming over a Kent State campus cable channel; at the same time, WKSR also began broadcasting via internet radio.
 After discovering the existence of a licensed radio station in Loretto, Tennessee, that already uses the WKSR-FM call sign, WKSR was preemptively renamed "Black Squirrel Radio" as the Fall 2005 semester began, a nod to black squirrels common around Kent, Ohio, and the campus proper; faculty advisor Marianne Warzinski viewed the rebranding as a way to expand the station's focus beyond on-campus residents and saw it as "a new start, than a new station".

 Black Squirrel Radio now calls Franklin Hall its home.
 The station was formerly located in the Music and Speech Building.

-As of the Fall 2024 semester, Kent State Student Media was restructured, and Black Squirrel Radio merged with what was previously TV2 Entertainment—a division of Kent's student-run television station, TV2, now called KSTV—to become Black Squirrel Entertainment.